 - S3: high.

-View the statistics on static desensitization
+View statistics on static de-identification

-View the statistics on anomalous events
+View statistics on and trends in anomalous events

-This section displays the following statistics:
+The Anomalous Event Summary section displays the following statistics:

 - Unprocessed Anomalous Events: the number of anomalous events that have not been processed.